How To Write A Compelling Cover Letter – And Why You Need One

 So when you submit your resume sending a cover letter may or may not make a difference.

-But with today’s competition do you really want to take a chance?
+But in a competitive job market do you really want to take a chance?

 Recruiters who say they never read cover letters say that a good resume should stand on its own.
 That a cover letter is redundant.
-A compelling cover letter, however, will help sell you as a viable candidate.
+However, a compelling cover letter can convince recruiters who do read them that you are a viable candidate.

 When most people think of a cover letter they think of this: